 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Knowledge of what constitutes "Artificial" Intelligence and how to identify systems with Artificial Intelligence.
+1 Explain what constitutes "Artificial" Intelligence and how to identify systems with Artificial Intelligence.
 2 Explain how Artificial Intelligence enables capabilities that are beyond conventional technology, for example, chess-playing computers, self-driving cars, robotic vacuum cleaners.
-3 Implement classical Artificial Intelligence techniques, such as search algorithms, minimax algorithm, neural networks, tracking, robot localisation.
+3 Use classical Artificial Intelligence techniques, such as search algorithms, minimax algorithm, neural networks, tracking, robot localisation.
 4 Ability to apply Artificial Intelligence techniques for problem solving.
 5 Explain the limitations of current Artificial Intelligence techniques.

 The above course learning outcomes are aligned with the Engineers Australia Stage 1 Competency Standard for the Professional Engineer.

 The course is designed to develop the following Elements of Competency: 1.1 1.2 1.3 1.4 1.5 1.6 2.1 2.2 2.3 2.4 3.1 3.2 3.3